 The environmental indicators should be scientifically measured and defensible and easy to understand.
 They must be very sensitive to the changes so that the measurement process can be completed with quite accuracy.
 The information and data of indicators must be easily available.

-Some important factors should be taken in mind while using the environmental indicators like,
+Important factors to be kept in mind while using the Environmental Indicators are:

-- The development of indicators is possible only with accurate information and data,
+1) The development of indicators is possible only with accurate information and data.

 1. State of the Environment Indicators